9sql/oodles/README.md

 # oodles
-Provides easy to use and easy to integrate solution for performacne bench marking.
+Provides easy to use and easy to integrate solution for performance bench marking.